 Commentary: The media resources mission statement and annual objectives form the basis for the program budget.
 Stable and consistent funding for acquisitions based on an approved collection development policy is necessary for effective service.

-4.2 Media equipment is essential to providing access to media resources.
+4.2 Media equipment and adequate bandwidth is essential to providing reliable access to media resources.
 The library should establish an ample and stable budget for the maintenance and purchase of media equipment.
-The addition and replacement of equipment should be based upon a written plan.

-Commentary: Libraries cannot provide access to media resources without sufficient and well-maintained equipment.
+Commentary: The addition and replacement of equipment should be formally planned and documented.
+Libraries cannot provide access to media resources without sufficient and well-maintained equipment.
 The level of funding should be based upon the life expectancy for equipment and in-house use of the collection.
 A budget plan for media equipment should include the repair and replacement of worn equipment, the need to provide upgrades to existing equipment, and the purchase of additional equipment as user demand increases.
-The plan should also anticipate the adoption of new technologies and the need to expand support for new kinds of equipment.
-Equipment maintenance and replacement have a major impact on the longevity of collections.
+The plan should also anticipate the adoption of new technologies and the need to expand support for new kinds of equipment and technology Equipment maintenance and replacement have a major impact on the longevity of collections.

 5.3 The necessary equipment to access media resources should be available and maintained to provide ready access to collections.